rwxrob/thumble/README.md

 WIP Do Not Use for Now

-A big button frontend library for those who thumble around to click on stuff
+A collapsible, big button pad web app frontend widget for those who thumble around to click on stuff and also want near-zero screen navigation when off.

 Install